fromage-fraser/dd-gui/README.md

   pulse while fighting and briefly pulses brighter when entering a new room before returning to its regular colour.
 When combat ends, the enemy image slowly fades to black, the next enemy or room image is rendered underneath, and the replacement fades back in.
+Shared edges with the map follow the combat colour as well, so the pulse remains continuous around the panel.
 - **Map:** the current room and surrounding map data.
+The embedded mapper has even internal padding, and its title is kept to one compact room/vnum line so northern rooms remain visible even when a room name is long.
 - **Character sheet:** profile image, character details, statistics, and resistances.
 - **Comms:** communications received from the GMCP `Comm` structure.
 The `All`